 Bachelor of Science in Electronic Engineering Technology

 The bachelor's degree program in electronic engineering technology can provide students with all the training necessary for a wide range of careers in the electronics field.
 Graduates of the program might work as designers of consumer electronics, technicians in the telecommunications industry or specialists in a variety of other related fields.
-Required courses in the program focus on topics such as circuits, microprocessors, digital electronics and technical physics.
+Required courses in the program focus on topics such as circuits, microprocessors, control systems, digital electronics, technical physics and logic design.

 Bachelor of Science in Mechanical Engineering Technology

 Students in this bachelor's degree program gain technical skills that can prepare them for a variety of careers in manufacturing and engineering.
 The program emphasizes concepts in manufacturing processes, quality assurance and product testing.
-Required courses cover topics like technical physics, materials science, fluid mechanics, thermodynamics and engineering data analysis.
+Required courses cover topics like technical physics, engineering graphics, materials science, fluid mechanics, thermodynamics, engineering data analysis and technical communications.

 Wentworth Institute of Technology

-The bachelor's degree program in electronic engineering technology places emphasis on an engineering education based in mathematics.
-The program combines technical instruction and hands-on experience to prepare students for careers in electronics-related industries.
+The bachelor's degree program in electromechanical engineering places emphasis on an engineering education based in design and theory.
+The program combines technical instruction and hands-on experience to prepare students for careers in electrical-related industries.

-The bachelor's degree program in electronic engineering technology at Wentworth Institute of Technology focuses on technical theory and problem-solving techniques.
-Required courses in the curriculum emphasize subjects like electronic design, circuit theory, semiconductor devices and digital signal processing.
-An optional cooperative work experience course is also included in the program.
+The 5-year bachelor's degree program in electronic engineering at Wentworth Institute of Technology focuses on engineering design and problem-solving techniques.
+Required courses in the curriculum emphasize subjects like circuit design, engineering graphics, digital logic, microcontrollers and electromechanical systems.
+A 2-part senior design project is included in the program's final year.

 Other School Options

 Students in the Boston area who are interested in engineering technology might also consider Massachusetts Bay Community College and Northeastern University.
-Massachusetts Bay Community College is located about eleven miles from downtown Boston and offers associate's degree programs in both electronics technology and engineering design.
-Northeastern University is located within three miles of downtown Boston and features Bachelor of Science programs in both mechanical and electrical engineering.
+Massachusetts Bay Community College is located about eleven miles from downtown Boston and offers an associate's degree program in engineering design.
+Northeastern University is located within two miles of downtown Boston and features Bachelor of Science programs in both mechanical and electrical engineering.